 Increases in water slowed the progression of kidney disease in animals.
 It also prevented high blood pressure and heart disease.

 For optimal hydration getting 2 to 2.5 liters a day is recommended.
+Those that suffer from kidney stones should aim for 3+ liters of water/fluids per day.

 Cranberry Juice

-Drinking cranberry juice for kidney health is popular due to the antioxidants found in cranberries.
 Cranberries contain tannins that have antimicrobial properties.
 They can block the growth of bacteria on the urinary tract as well as flush toxins out of the body.

 Cranberry juice is recommended to improve both UTIs and kidney stones.